john-l-hansen/lindy-ladow-coaching-website/src/content/pages/about.md

 slug: /about
 title: About Lindy LaDow
 ---
-## Potential

-I believe in potential - in a human being's more potential no matter where one finds self in life.

-I work with perspective and that can change a person's life.
-A trajectory change that frees a person to become what they dream.
-These tiny shifts lead to transformations thought unattainable and a foundation built upon the experiences and perceptions wholly unique to each individual meaning a solid foundation.
-These personal insights also create more self-trust, confidence and clarity.
+**I work with perspective and I believe strongly that perspective is critical to changing ones' life.
+Small shifts in perspective add up to transformations previously thought unattainable and build upon a foundation that solidifies with experiences, self-trust, confidence and clarity.**

 I coach with my own experience, education and a passion for leading edge creation.
 I use intuition, hign level complex pattern recognition and various tools that I have discovered on my path to guide my clients to more abundance in whatever form they desire.